inmanturbo/b2bsaas0/README.md

 This means that the names of these tenant databases will be stored in the `team_databases` table of the landlord database.
 The `connection_template` column on these instances will be set to `tenant_sqlite`, which is how the application knows to use the `SqliteTeamDatabase` model for these instances.
 Also, `tenant_sqlite` is a database connection in `config/database.php` which will be used to build the connection config for these `TeamDatabase` instances.
 By default sqlite databases live in the `storage/app` directory, under a folder by the uuid of the user who owns the database.
 The `SqliteTeamDatabase` class holds the logic for how these databases are created, in a method called `createTeamDatabase`, which is called by its parent class `TeamDatabase` during boot whenever a new instance is created.

+#### B2BSAAS_DATABASE_CREATION_DISABLED

+Setting `B2BSAAS_DATABASE_CREATION_DISABLED=true` in your `.env` file will disable the automatic creation of databases for teams.
+Additionally, setting the value of `__DB_DATABASE` (Note the double underscore) to the name of a database will cause all teams to use the same database.
+This can be useful during development or manual testing if you don't want your local or staging environment littered with databases automatically created during team creation.
+If you set `B2BSAAS_DATABASE_CREATION_DISABLED=true` but do not set `__DB_DATABASE`, you will likely get an error, as the application will be looking for a database which doesn't exist.

+#### __DB_DATABASE

+Setting `__DB_DATABASE` to a database name will force all teams to use this same database.

 ## Installation

 ```bash